Podcast : What is Positive Parenting in the Digital Age?

 “Adults must step in and take action”, says Ms. Mearodey, youth advocate, in the context of reporting.

-She further explains that reporting is not only about one child, but about preventing further abuse and holding perpetrators accountable.
-Mearodey highlights that many cases go unreported because children and families are afraid of judgement, blame, or social consequences.
+She further highlights that reporting is not only about one child, but about preventing further abuse and holding perpetrators accountable.
+Mearodey explains that many cases go unreported because children and families are afraid of judgement, blame, or social consequences.

-As a parent, DJ Nana talks about how parents may not always know the process of reporting, highlighting a gap in knowledge.
+As a parent, DJ Nana talks about how parents may not always know the process of reporting, drawing attention to a gap in knowledge.

 “We are confused about what to do first.
 We need to know that reporting will help, not harm our child”, she says, calling for institutional child protection systems to be more child-friendly.